-Industries in Iran
+Job market in Iran

 Economic activity in Iran is fairly diverse.
 The country’s economy is characterised by a large hydrocarbon sector, small-scale agriculture and service sectors and a significant state presence in the manufacturing and financial sectors.

 Beyond the oil and gas sector, other important industries in Iran include textiles, sugar refining, food processing, and the production of cement, building materials, iron, steel and machinery.
 With the growth of these industries, expats may find profitable work opportunities in Iran outside of oil production.

 Finding a job in Iran

 Most expats who relocate to Iran for work do so with a contract already in place.
 Reputable companies operating in Iran tend to headhunt their expat employees and entice them to move to Iran with the promise of a lucrative employment offer.
-Often people working for a company in their home country or elsewhere in the Middle East will find that they are transferred to Iran to work within the same company.
+Often people working for a company in their home country or elsewhere in the Middle East are transferred to Iran to work within the same company.

 Expats intending on working in Iran will need to ensure they have a valid work permit.
 In most cases, this is arranged through the expat’s employer, which acts as their sponsor in Iran.
 The process should be started at least two months before an expat moves to Iran to accommodate any unexpected delays.